Esri/arcgis-maps-sdk-java-samples/map/download-preplanned-map/README.md

 ## How to use the sample

+**NOTE:** Downloading Tiles for offline use requires authentication with the web map's server.
+To use this sample, you will require an [ArcGIS Online](www.arcgis.com) account.

 Select a map area to take offline, then use the button to take it offline.
 Click 'Delete offline areas' to remove any downloaded map areas.

 ## How it works